simoncblyth/opticks/examples/README.rst

     Perhaps problem with the transforms/scaling/bbox ?

 UseOptiXGeometryOCtx
     start from UseOptiXGeometry to investigate why getting problem with instanced spheres in OptiX 6.5 Creates PPM of a single normal-shaded sphere or box picked via argument sphere.cu or box.cu

 UseOptiXGeometryInstancedStandalone
     creates a jumble of thousands of randomly oriented boxes, colorfully normal-shaded

+UseG4NoOpticks
+    used to develop a new FindG4.cmake that works with both Geant4 1042 and 1062, does not use Opticks at all : requires BCM and Geant4 to be installed and provided on CMAKE_PREFIX_PATH

+UseUseG4NoOpticks
+    paired with UseG4NoOpticks, creating an executable that uses the lib from UseG4NoOpticks